lunamidori5/Midori-AI-Website/content/about-us/about-locus.md

 AI is an amazing tool to empower smaller creators, and is an amazing resource for those who need a Mach-up quickly!
 I hope to be able to help provide these revolutionary technologies to the masses!

 Look forward to talking with you!

+The photo is of my dog "Baby"!
+Give her all the treats ^^

 (They/Them)